Connecting Usersnap with Trac

 It's always a good idea to create a special Component or Issue Type for Usersnap reports.
 This will make it easy to create ticket reports containing only Usersnap reports within Trac.

-Click ‘Save’ and start sending your Usersnap screens directly to your Trac project.
+Click ‘Save’ and start sending Usersnap screens directly to Trac.

 Need more help connecting Usersnap to Trac?